11 Least-Crowded Islands in the Caribbean

 If you love scuba diving, then Bonaire—located in the Leeward Antilles off the coast of Venezuela—is the Caribbean island for you.
 For the 24th consecutive year, this municipality of the Netherlands has been recognized as the No. 1 Shore Diving Destination in the Caribbean/Atlantic in Scuba Diving Magazine‘s Annual Readers’ Choice Awards.
 With a total population of only 18,905 people, Bonaire is bursting with beaches, lagoons, caverns, and desert-like hills that you can explore without crowds.
 It’s rich in marine life, various species of lizards and birds, and offers the ideal weather for kite surfing and windsurfing.
 Bonaire only has a few full-service resorts, a couple small bed and breakfasts, and a few self-catering vacation rentals.
 The Courtyard by Marriott Bonaire Dive Resort is the world’s first dive resort—boasting its own onsite dive center, where guests can explore amazing marine ecosystems at nearby sites such as Bonaire National Marine Park and Washington Slagbaai National Park.
-Don’t miss the most gorgeous pink sand beaches the world.
+Don’t miss the most gorgeous pink sand beaches in the world.

 Seeking complete solitude aside from fish and feathered friends?
 Just off the coast of Placencia, Belize, sits Bird Island, a privately owned island.
 With a population of zero—except for the brown-footed boobies and frigate birds that roam the half-mile area—Bird Island can accommodate six guests, who can expect total privacy during this staff-free experience.
 Located in the heart of the Belize Barrier Reef, which was recently removed from UNESCO’s endangered sites list, Bird Island is the ideal spot to snorkel and kayak in the crystal clear water.
 The island prides itself on its “no-tan-line” personal option due to the total privacy.
 The tour company that runs the island also offers side tours from manatee watching to tours of the main reef and Monkey River.
 Don’t miss the “Smorgasbord” trip where you can fish, snorkel and lobster.

 This tiny, lesser-known sister island of St. Kitts packs a lot of enchanting adventure into its 36 square miles.
-And, with a population of under 36,000, there is no shortage of tranquil spots (and curious Green Vervet Monkeys).
+And, with a population of approximately 11,000 (last reported in 2011,) there is no shortage of tranquil spots (and curious Green Vervet Monkeys).
 “While Nevis flies under the radar, those who visit once tend to return again and again,” says Greg Phillip, CEO of the Nevis Tourism Authority.
 “Our island is blessed with incredible natural beauty, both with our beaches and lush rainforest interior, as well as an ample itinerary of things to do.
 We like to say that you’re only a stranger here once because our warm and welcoming people will make you feel like family.
 For adventure, wellness and culinary excellence, there’s nowhere better than Nevis.”
 Other than the Four Seasons Resort—the only large property on the island—the other accommodations consist of boutique plantation resorts, such as the Golden Rock Inn.
 Owned by famed artists Brice and Helen Marden, this property features spectacular tropical gardens and guests can book a 300-year-old sugar mill that has been transformed into a magnificent guesthouse with loft.
 Intrigued?
 Find out more about this gorgeous island.

 Prior to 1997, this particular island, located three miles off the coast of Belize, had no name—but became known as Cayo Espanto (or Horrible Island) because local fishermen believe it to be cursed.
 But don’t let that scare you off!
 Home to seven villas total, this hidden gem boasts luxury in every single detail throughout each guests’ stay.
 Cayo Espanto offers barefoot luxury in the form of a number of private beaches, seaside activities—including exploring the world’s second-largest barrier-reef system—and visiting one or all five of the Mayan ruins housed in mainland Belize.
 Each of the island’s seven villas come equipped with their own private dock area, allowing for tranquil fishing, snorkeling, and splashing.
 If you’re into celebrity spotting, Leonardo di Caprio owns a nearby island.
 You can also check out this list of 15 go-to beach vacations of the rich and famous to see who else might be in the vicinity.